Adriano2485/Image2Text/README.md

-# TextSnap
+# Image2Text

-## TextSnap is a Flutter app designed to extract text from images seamlessly.
-Whether users capture an instant photo or select an image from their gallery, TextSnap leverages advanced text recognition technology to provide accurate and quick text extraction.
+## Image2Text is a Flutter app designed to extract text from images seamlessly.
+Whether users capture an instant photo or select an image from their gallery,  Image2Text leverages advanced text recognition technology to provide accurate and quick text extraction.

 ### Features:
     Instant Capture: Take a photo directly within the app to instantly extract text.